8 minsPublished on 1/27/2023

 Obtain the public address

-After configuring your wallet for the desired network (blockchain), you will get the corresponding public address.
+After configuring your wallet for the desired network (blockchain), you will get the corresponding public wallet address.
 Note down this public address or copy it to your computer's clipboard.

 Use the public address to withdraw

-Next, head over to the exchange from where you want to withdraw your funds, go to your wallet, choose the “Withdraw” option (or other similar alternative) and paste the public address.
+Next, head over to the crypto exchange from where you want to withdraw your funds, go to your wallet, choose the “Withdraw” option (or other similar alternative) and paste the public address.
 Exchanges may send a One Time Password (OTP) to your registered email address and phone number to verify that you are the one executing the withdrawal.

 Once confirmed, your funds will be deposited in your hardware wallet.